phillipfoxsmaflex/SafetyPermitManagerMap/DEPLOYMENT.md

 - At least 4GB RAM available
 - Port 3000 available for the application

+**Note:** The Docker Compose files use the modern format without version specification, which is the recommended approach for Docker Compose v2.0+.

 ## Quick Start

 1. **Clone the repository:**